margrietpalm/CC3DSimUtils/doc/src/Preq.rst

 =================
 Prerequisites
 =================
-MIMBSimUtils depends on a number of python packages which must be installed.
+CC3DSimUtils depends on a number of python packages which must be installed.

 -----------------
 Numpy